Current Release: Euphrates 5.1

 - Read the Press Release

-The following diagram shows an architectural view of Colorado.
-The left side of the diagram highlights upstream components in Colorado along with the community lab infrastructure, where users can test the platform in different environments and on different hardware.
-The right side of the diagram shows representative capabilities in the areas of integration, testing, and adding features to services and applications.
-These capabilities are added to OPNFV via approved OPNFV projects.
+The following diagram shows an architectural view of Euphrates.
+The left side of the diagram highlights upstream components in Euphrates along with the community lab infrastructure, where users can test the platform in different environments and on different hardware.
+The right side of the diagram shows representative capabilities in the areas of integration, testing, and adding new features to services and applications.